 We consider a linear area that exhibits the so-called Urban Heat Island (UHI) effect.
-Mobile users are roaming in the area, equipped with devices able to conduct temperature measurements.
+Mobile nodes (either human users or vehicles) are roaming in the area, equipped with devices able to conduct temperature measurements.
 Our goal is to estimate the surface mean in (2) from a sample of the mobile measurements, as accurately as possible.
 For simplicity, we assume that there are no errors in individual measurements.